TritonDataCenter/rfd/rfd/0026/README.md

 `ListMachines`' implementation will add a filter to filter out VMs with the value `tritonnfs_server` for their `internal_role` property.

+#### Failing for other machine-related endpoints used on shared volumes zones

+All other ["Machines" related CloudAPI endpoints](https://apidocs.joyent.com/cloudapi/#machines) will need to fail with an appropriate error message when used on shared volumes zones.

 ### Changes to VMAPI

 #### Filtering shared volumes zones from list endpoint